brenozd/util-stack/README.md

 Remember: change **\<domain>** to your domain.
 You might need to change pre and post hook paths

 Inside **nginx/nginx.conf**, at line 30 and 31, change **\<host>** to your domain.

+## File browser
+After starting the stack, your login at file browser is admin/admin, you can change it.